-Here are some of the things to consider when shopping for your Harley.
+Here are some of the things to consider when shopping for your Harley:

-- Insurance.
 Whether new or used, a Harley-Davidson is an investment that should be covered with insurance.
 If your lender doesn’t offer insurance, enquire about your options at a Harley-Davidson dealership.

-- Riding experience.
 If you’ve never ridden a motorcycle, it might be a good idea to start with something smaller than a Harley-Davidson.
 Take lessons and get some experience on a motorcycle before making a serious investment.

-- Maintenance.
 In the same way that a car or a house requires constant care and maintenance, a Harley-Davidson will need to be serviced regularly.
 This is especially true of used models.
 Keep in mind the cost of maintenance when determining your budget.

-Frequently asked questions about Harley-Davidson loans
+Frequently asked questions

 How does a Harley-Davidson loan work?

 Already own a car or a house?
-If yes, then you already know how these kinds of loans work.
+If you do then you already know how these kinds of loans work.
 Usually home loans are taken out with traditional banks, but the procurement and repayment processes are similar.

 Financial brokers offer customers assistance throughout the process, from filling in the application forms to finding the right lender and rates to suit your budget.
-Traditional banks don’t usually approve borrowers with bad credit, but smaller and second-chance lenders have different criteria and loan terms for people with bad credit history.
+Traditional banks don’t usually approve borrowers with bad credit, but smaller and short term lenders have different criteria and loan terms for people with bad credit history.

-Should I buy new or used?
+Should I buy a new or used Harley-Davidson?

 This is a question of what you can afford, but also your riding ability and personal taste.
 Some riders like the character of a used bike, which is probably also the better option for a beginner.
 Older bikes are a riskier choice because they have a lower resale value.
 If you’re buying used, make sure that the dealer is reputable and approved by Harley-Davidson.